No. P01135809

 Work/Labor in Print

+In 2018, Amazon announced that 20 cities were on the "short list" of possible sites for the company's second headquarters.
+Each city offered massive incentives.
 Before a final decision was made, residents of those cities might have benefited from reading a vivid description of the working life in an Amazon warehouse, in one chapter of Nomadland.
-Jessica Bruder chronicles lives of "houseless" Americans, many elderly, who live in vans and RVs, working at seasonal and short-term jobs (including Amazon warehouses) to survive.
-A film version directed by Chloe Zhao, starring Frances McDormand, won Academy Awards for Best Director, Picture, and Actress.
+Jessica Bruder chronicles lives of "houseless" Americans who live in vans and RVs, working at seasonal and short-term jobs to survive.
+A film version directed by Chloe Zhao starred Oscar-winner Frances McDormand.

 "[W]hile there is a soul in prison, I am not free."